pepkit/geofetch/docs/README.md

 [![PEP compatible](http://pepkit.github.io/img/PEP-compatible-green.svg)](http://pepkit.github.io)

 `geofetch` is a command-line tool that downloads and organizes data and metadata from GEO and SRA.
-When given one or more GEO/SRA accessions, `geofetch` is:
+When given one or more GEO/SRA accessions, `geofetch` will:

   - Download either raw or processed data from either SRA or GEO
   - Produce a standardized [PEP](http://pepkit.github.io) sample table.
 This makes it really easy to run [looper](https://pepkit.github.io/docs/looper/)-compatible pipelines on public datasets by handling data acquisition and metadata formatting and standardization for you.